centria/databases/src/content/exercises.md

 * [Exercises 41-60](https://sql-trainer.azurewebsites.net/#41) are for *More techniques*
 * [Exercises 61-100](https://sql-trainer.azurewebsites.net/#61) are more advanced from all topics

-To pass the course, you have to have at least **50 exercises** correctly done.
+To pass the course, you have to have at least **50 exercises** correctly done and pass the exam.
 The grading is as follows:

 * Grade 1: 50-57 exercises
 * Grade 2: 58-65 exercises